 A Matter of Life and Death

-III. the Anticipated Objection to sanctification (6:1)
+I. the Anticipated Objection (6:1)

-Paul says, “What shall we say then?
-Are we to continue in sin so that grace may increase?”
-The question of “what shall we say then?” connects us with the last two verses of Romans 5 when Paul said, “If sin increases, grace abounds all the more.”
+The apostle Paul asks, “What shall we say then?
+Are we to continue in sin so that grace may increase?” (verses 1-2).
+The question of “what shall we say then?” connects us with the last two verses of Romans 5, when Paul said, “If sin increases, grace abounds all the more.”
 Two different conclusions could be drawn from that statement.
-One is that it does not matter how I live because grace covers it all.
-I can sin all I want to because grace will increase all the more.
+One is that it does not matter how I live, because grace covers it all.
+In other words, I can sin all I want to because grace will increase all the more.
 I can live however I want to.
 That is called antinomianism, which means ‘against the law.’
-The second conclusion some might come to is that we should sin more because it would glorify God more because He can show off by pouring out more and more grace.
-What a warped way of thinking, yet this is found within the church.
+Here, a believer presumes he can live contrary to the moral law of God.
+This is a disastrous position to assume.

-IV.
+II.
 The Emphatic Rejection (6:2)

-Notice at the beginning of verse two the emphatic rejection.
-Paul comes down hard on the corrupting of sound doctrine.
-He says, “May it never be!”
-This phrase is actually two words in the Greek language (me genoito), and it is the strongest negative repudiation of someone’s thinking.
-It is another way to say, “No way.
-Not at all.”
-In fact, there is a sense of outrage at the question.
-It is a strong stiff-arm.
-Paul uses this phrase throughout the book of Romans (3:4,6,31; 6:2,15; 7:7; 9:14; 11:1,11).
-It is as if he keeps the hammer in his hand, and every so often throughout the book of Romans, he brings it down hard.
-“May it never be!”
-Paul is saying that in no way is the abundance of God’s grace designed to encourage sin or to tolerate sin.
-That is off the table.
+At the beginning of verse two, Paul issues an emphatic rejection.
+The apostle comes down hard on any attempt like this to corrupt sound doctrine.
+He responds emphatically, “May it never be!”
+This phrase is two words in the Greek language (me genoito), and it is the strongest negative repudiation of someone’s thinking.
+It is another way to say, “No way.”
+Or “Not at all.”
+In fact, the response indicates a sense of outrage at raising the question.
+Paul uses this phrase, “May it never be!,” multiple times throughout the book of Romans (3:4,6,31; 6:2,15; 7:7; 9:14; 11:1,11).
+He keeps this hammer in his hand and when needed, he brings it down hard on the imaginary objector.
+Paul is saying that in no way is the abundance of God’s grace an encouragement to sin or to tolerate sin in one’s life.
+He says that such reasoning is off the table.

 “We Who Died to Sin”